 Our operations have consumed substantial amounts of cash since inception.
-During the years ended December 31, 2009, 2010 and 2011, we incurred research and development expenses of approximately \$2.3 million, \$8.3 million and \$8.6 million, respectively, and \$9.1 million in the six months ended June 30, 2012.
-We expect to continue to spend substantial amounts on product development, including conducting clinical trials for our product candidates and purchasing clinical trial materials from our suppliers.
-We believe that our cash on hand and the net proceeds from this offering will sustain our operations into the fourth quarter of 2013 and that we will require substantial additional funds to support our continued research and development activities, as well as the anticipated costs of preclinical studies and clinical trials, regulatory approvals and potential commercialization.
-We have based this estimate, however, on assumptions that may prove to be wrong, and we could spend our available financial resources much faster than we currently expect.
-Our current financial condition raises substantial doubt about our ability to continue as a going concern.
+During the years ended December 31, 2010, 2011 and 2012, we incurred research and development expenses of approximately \$8.3 million, \$8.6 million and \$17.5 million, respectively.
+Since our inception in 2006 to June 30, 2013, we have incurred research and development expenses of approximately \$55.8 million.
+We expect to continue to spend substantial amounts on product development, including conducting clinical trials for our product candidates, establishing manufacturing capabilities for TSO in the United States, and purchasing clinical trial materials from our suppliers.
+We believe that our current cash will be sufficient to meet our anticipated cash requirements for the next twelve months and that we will require substantial additional funds to support our continued research and development activities, including costs of preclinical studies and clinical trials, obtaining regulatory approvals and potential commercialization and for the payment of principal and interest under our existing loan agreement.
+We have based this estimation on assumptions that may prove to be wrong, and we could spend our available financial resources much faster than we currently expect.

 Until such time, if ever, as we can generate a sufficient amount of product revenue and achieve profitability, we expect to seek to finance future cash needs through equity or debt financings or corporate collaboration or licensing arrangements.
-We currently have no agreements to obtain any additional financing and we cannot be certain that additional funding will be available on acceptable terms, or at all.
+We cannot be certain that additional funding will be available on acceptable terms, or at all.
 If we are unable to raise additional capital, we will have to delay, curtail or eliminate one or more of our research and development programs.